caojiezhang/CiaoSR/README.md

   @inproceedings{cao2023ciaosr,
-    title={CiaoSR: Continuous Implicit Attention-in-Attention Network for Arbitrary-Scale Image Super-Resolution}, author={Cao, Jiezhang and Wang, Qin and Xian, Yongqin and Li, Yawei and Ni, Bingbing and Pi, Zhiming and Zhang, Kai and Zhang, Yulun and Timofte, Radu and Van Gool, Luc}, booktitle={The IEEE Computer Vision and Pattern Recognition}, year={2023}
+    title={CiaoSR: Continuous Implicit Attention-in-Attention Network for Arbitrary-Scale Image Super-Resolution}, author={Cao, Jiezhang and Wang, Qin and Xian, Yongqin and Li, Yawei and Ni, Bingbing and Pi, Zhiming and Zhang, Kai and Zhang, Yulun and Timofte, Radu and Van Gool, Luc}, booktitle={IEEE Conference on Computer Vision and Pattern Recognition}, year={2023}
   }
   ```